krutikabapat/krutikabapat.github.io/_posts/2019-10-17-Swish-Vs-Mish-Latest-Activation-Functions.md

 ![png](https://raw.githubusercontent.com/krutikabapat/krutikabapat.github.io/master/assets/Mish_width.png)

-6. The table below shows the test summary of mean acuuracy, mean loss and some other details abput Mish and Swish and Mish outperforms Swish in all of the parameters.
+6. The table below shows the test summary of mean accuracy, mean loss and some other details about Mish and Swish and Mish outperforms Swish in all of the parameters.

 ![png](https://raw.githubusercontent.com/krutikabapat/krutikabapat.github.io/master/assets/statistic.png)